solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 "/v2/swagger"
 ```

-If you have a Swagger definition in a different location that the default conventions listed above, you can customize the location by configuring it in the `serviceSpec.rest.swaggerInfo.url` field.
+If you have an OpenAPI definition in a different location that the default conventions listed above, you can customize the location by configuring it in the `serviceSpec.rest.swaggerInfo.url` field.
 See [Configuring Function Discovery]({{< versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/" >}}) for more information.

 {{% /notice %}}